hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 -   **Tag:**

 > If appropriate, use a tag to tie your blog post to a "platform" page
-> on HPE DEV portal.
+> on HPE Developer portal.
 List of "platforms" tag is in the table below.
 >
 > You can also tag your article with popular keywords (1 to 4 keywords)
 > that reflect your topic relevancy.
 Use tags as one way to optimize
 > your blog post for results from search engines such as Google search
 > engine.
-Visit the site here to look for existing tags in our HPE DEV
+Visit the site here to look for existing tags in our HPE Developer
 > site: <https://hpe-dev-portal.netlify.app/tags/>

 ```